 If you would like to know what the most popular galleries and personal favorites as well, make sure to check out the Wy's Galleries, which features an outstanding collection of original paintings, sculptures, surf art and photographs, as well as the Clark Little Gallery which presents some incredible ocean wave photography.

 Don't miss the Pipeline Gallery too, which is a really cool surf photography gallery, and the Tabora Gallery which exhibits several local Hawaiian original paintings, metal art, lucite sculptures and glass and ceramic pieces.

 The Polu Gallery is also well worth a visit.
 They feature some mesmerizing north shore and surfing art by Eric Marus and Faisal Warsani.

-Not surprisingly, Haleiwa boasts several surf shops, as it resides in heart of the surf country.
+Not surprisingly, Haleiwa boasts several surf shops, as it resides in heart of the surf country with lots of famous North Shore surf spots.
 There are some popular names claiming stake in this town including Hawaiian Island Creations, Rip Curl, and Town & Country, but there are also some vintage classics worth stepping into.
 They sell everything you could need to ride the waves from surf boards, wax and leases.